 During molt there are a couple important practices chicken keepers can do.
 First, your chickens should have a clean chicken coop.
 Second, your chickens should be fed a high protein feed.

 A clean chicken coop is crucial because during molt chickens will have bare skin leaving them more susceptible to health problems.

 I specifically feed Nutrena NatureWise Feather Fixer while my chickens are in molt and I have had great results.
 It has elevated levels of protein as well as a mix of vitamins, minerals and amino acids that help maintain healthy skin and develop strong and beautiful new feathers.

-A great thing about Nutrena NatureWise Feather Fixer is that it is sold on Amazon, so if you can’t find it at your local feed store, it can be shipped right to your house!
+The great thing about Nutrena NatureWise Feather Fixer is that it is sold on Amazon, so if you can’t find it at your local feed store, it can be shipped right to your house!

-Why Add Lighting to Your Chicken Coop
+How I Add Supplemental Lighting to My Chicken Coop

 The extra lighting in your chicken coop is the secret to a continuous supply of eggs throughout the short days of winter.

-Note that it’s not heat lamps that hens need, it is simply a regular light bulb.
+Note: It’s not heat lamps that hens need, it is simply a regular light bulb.

 The reason is because chickens will naturally start to roost as the sun is setting.
 Once the chickens start roosting they are ready to sleep.
-If the light were to come on shortly after it would throw them off.
+So if the light were to come on shortly after it would throw them off.

-Another reason why it is not wise to have the light come on after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.
+Another reason why it is not wise to light your coop after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.

 During actual sunset, it gradually gets dark which gives the hens time to acclimate.